 During the summer term they will help organise Health Week within the school and will play an integral part of organising and running another successful sports day.

 This year, Tower Bridge Primary School held interviews for Science Leaders.
-Many pupils with a passion for Science applied for the roles and after interviews were held, four pupils were appointed.
-Alongside promoting Science amongst their peers, they will help shape how Science is taught in our school.
-They will attend regular meetings with members of staff and liaise with teachers, giving feedback from pupils about Science lessons.
+Many pupils with a passion for the Arts applied for the roles and after interviews were held, four pupils were appointed.
+Alongside promoting the Arts amongst their peers, they will help shape how these subjects are taught in our school.
+They will attend regular meetings with members of staff and liaise with teachers, giving feedback from pupils about their lessons.
 They will also help to plan assemblies and deliver them to the rest of the school.